 A clean mouthguard will last longer than a dirty one.
 Mouthguards need to be rinsed in cold, soapy water after use, dried and stored in a plastic container.
 As mouthguards can distort under higher temperatures, they should be kept in a cool place.

-Read this article for more about the dangers of cheap ‘over the counter” mouthguards…….
+Read the article below for more about the dangers of cheap ‘over the counter” mouthguards…….